tulios/kafkajs/README.md

 #### <a name="producing-messages-custom-partitioner"></a> Custom partitioner

-It's possible to assign a custom partitioner to the consumer.
+It's possible to assign a custom partitioner to the producer.
 A partitioner is a function which returns another function responsible for the partition selection, something like this:

 ```javascript
 const MyPartitioner = () => {